massimopizzol/exio-to-bw/README.md

 Import Exiobase v3 into brightway2

-Quick script to import tables of the Multi-Regional Input-Output database Exiobase version 3 into the python-baseed Brightway2 LCA framework.
+Quick script to import tables of the Multi-Regional Input-Output database Exiobase version 3 into the python-baseed Brightway (v2.5) LCA framework.

 Testing different calculation methods too.